How to Read a Report Card & Not Judge or Compare Our Kids…

-An A is great for certain kids, but some kids B is amazing.
-How to we help our kids to not judge themselves compared to others?
+An A is great for certain kids, but for some kids a B is amazing.
+How do we help our kids to not judge themselves compared to others?

 Let me demystify grades for you!
 Our children’s worth in school is evaluated against preset standards of excellence in both behaviour and performance.
 So, a grade is simply just a marker of where a student is in the item being evaluated in that given time frame.
 This could be illustrated in seeing a child’s mark go from an A in math one year to a C another year.
 Simply, their level of understanding of how math is being evaluated at that point in time has lessened.
 This might be because something in their personal life has changed, their current teacher does not teach to their learning style, they simply have to take on more responsibility and haven’t been taught how to do that, they have a fear of asking questions, they have learned the art of procrastination, or they simply have developed a dislike for the subject.